-Tanzania is a country that is over dependent on importation for the smallest of things that you may never think of.
+Tanzania is a country that is over-dependent on importation for the smallest of things that you may never think of.
 This is is not good enough for the largest economy in Africa.
-As the economy continues to grow, there is need to produce so many things at home.
-The man power is there.
+As the economy continues to grow, there is a need to produce so many things at home.
+The manpower is there.

-An investment in Tanzania’s manufacturing sector will yield result.
+An investment in Tanzania’s manufacturing sector will yield results.
 Create employment and boost the economy.
-Consecutive governments have constantly call for investment in the manufacturing sector.
+Consecutive governments have constantly called for investment in the manufacturing sector.

-Minor household items such as toothpick is mostly important into Tanzania.
-There are many crucial things to manufacture: Food items, water (table and sachet), fibre cables, telecommunication equipment, tires, fashion and the list is long
+Minor household items such as toothpicks are most important in Tanzania.
+There are many crucial things to manufacture: Food items, water (table and sachet), fiber cables, telecommunication equipment, tires, fashion, and the list is long

-Tourism is one of Tanzania’s leading foreign exchange earner and third largest contributor to the GDP.
-The sector has been growing fast as a result of various factors such as liberalization, diversification of tourist markets and continued Government support and commitment to providing an enabling environment, coupled with successful tourism promotion and political stability.
+Tourism is one of Tanzania’s leading foreign exchange earners and the third-largest contributor to the GDP.
+The sector has been growing fast as a result of various factors such as liberalization, diversification of tourist markets, and continued Government support and commitment to providing an enabling environment, coupled with successful tourism promotion and political stability.

-Investors can take advantage of Tanzania’s endowment of unique and combination of tourist attractions such as beautiful coastal beaches, coral reefs, caves and river deltas, abundant wildlife including the ‘big five’ in their natural habitats, national parks and game reserves, good climate, beautiful geographical landscapes, savannah grasslands, forests, salt and fresh water lakes.
+Investors can take advantage of Tanzania’s endowment of a unique combination of tourist attractions such as beautiful coastal beaches, coral reefs, caves and river deltas, abundant wildlife including the ‘big five’ in their natural habitats, national parks and game reserves, good climate, beautiful geographical landscapes, savannah grasslands, forests, salt, and freshwater lakes.

 Others include hot springs, mountains, botany and zoology, world heritage sites, and rich cultural history.

-Investors can also take advantage of several strategies and programmes that have been earmarked by the government to attract investments into the industry such as introduction of Tanzania Unforgettable programme, branding of premium parks, development of high value niche products, and building of new high- end international hotels chains among others.
+Investors can also take advantage of several strategies and programs that have been earmarked by the government to attract investments into the industry such as the introduction of the Tanzania Unforgettable program, branding of premium parks, development of high-value niche products, and building of new high- end international hotels chains among others.

 8. Infrastructure Development

 The 32 regions in Tanzania have given rise to increased demand for housing facilities.
-Each region is now developing its own structures, hotels and residential quarters to cater for its increasing Population.
+Each region is now developing its structures, hotels, and residential quarters to cater to its increasing Population.

-Lots of opportunity also exist in the development of industrial parks in Tanzania.
+Lots of opportunities also exist in the development of industrial parks in Tanzania.

 9. E-Commerce Business Opportunity

 In the E-Commerce sector, there is still plenty of opportunity for new ideas and niches.
-Despite the fact that E-Commerce behemoths like Amazon and eBay seemed to have the whole industry in their clutches at the time, Shopify created a new kind of E-commerce business that was a tremendous success.
+Even though E-Commerce behemoths like Amazon and eBay seemed to have the whole industry in their clutches at the time, Shopify created a new kind of E-commerce business that was a tremendous success.